Transforming cancer treatment with smart RNA therapeutics

 Concept feasibility with Innosuisse

-In collaboration with academic partners, RXcel has successfully conducted a proof-of-concept experiment, funded by Innosuisse.
+In collaboration with FHNW (University of Applied Sciences Northwestern Switzerland) , RXcel has successfully conducted a proof-of-concept experiment, funded by Innosuisse.
 This study demonstrated a statistically significant difference of effector protein production in specific cell lines with and without CDKN2A, using fluorescent reporter constructs (eGFP).
 The underlying concept has been discussed with scientists in the relevant fields, who have expressed confidence in its potential.

 01/03/2024

-We have begun building partnerships with highly experienced experts to help accelerate our mission.
-Private funding has enabled us to revalidate and optimize in vitro results in close collaboration with FHNW and the University of Prague.
+Dr. Marion Salvador joins as a Scientific Consultant.
+Private funding has enabled us to revalidate and optimize in vitro results in close collaboration with FHNW.

 12/31/2025